TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Conclusions

-Tests with simulated and real data confirm that total cumulative mutual information is capable of identifying relevant features of linear and nonlinear dependencies.
-The main application of total cumulative mutual information is to assess dependencies, to reduce an initial set of features before processing scientific data, and to identify relevant subset of features, which jointly have the largest dependency and minimum redundancy on the output.
+Tests with simulated and real data corroborate that total cumulative mutual information is capable of identifying relevant features of linear and nonlinear dependences.
+The main application of total cumulative mutual information is to assess dependences, to reduce an initial set of variables before processing scientific data, and to identify relevant subsets of variables, which jointly have the largest mutual dependence and minimum redundancy with respect to an output.
 The performance of the total cumulative mutual information is still exponential and thus outweighs potential benefits of TCMI.
-In future works, we will address the performance issues of TCMI, the stability of identified feature subsets, and provide a feature selection framework that is also suitable for discrete, continuous, and mixed data types.
+In future works, we will address the performance issues of TCMI, the stability of identified feature subsets, and provide a feature-selection framework that is also suitable for discrete, continuous, and mixed data types.
 We will also apply TCMI to current problems in the physical sciences with a practical focus on the identification of feature subsets to simplify subsequent data-analysis tasks.

-Since total cumulative mutual information identifies dependencies with strong mutual contributions, it is applicable to a wide range of problems directly operating on multivariate continuous data distributions and does not need to require probability density estimation, clustering, or discretization.
-Thus, total cumulative mutual information has the potential to promote an information-theoretic understanding of functional dependencies in different research areas and can be used to gain more insights from data.
+Since total cumulative mutual information identifies dependences with strong mutual contributions, it is applicable to a wide range of problems directly operating on multivariate continuous data distributions.
+In particular, it does not need to quantize variables by using probability density estimation, clustering, or discretization prior to estimating the mutual dependence between variables.
+Thus, total cumulative mutual information has the potential to promote an information-theoretic understanding of functional dependences in different research areas and to gain more insights from data.